boris-soroker/getting-started/en/faq/list.md

 ---
 ### <a href="#security" name="security">**How about Sameroom security?**</a>

-Sameroom stores maximum 20 last messages over 24-hour period for each Sameroom-connected room (to be able to provide some context after a new room is connected to this one).
+Sameroom stores maximum 20 last messages over 24-hour period for each Sameroom-connected room (to be able to provide some context after a new room is connected to the existing one).
 No other messages are being stored in Sameroom.

 Security of the relayed messages from or to a [supported chat platform](/getting-started/en/faq/list#supported-platform) is not better or worse that security of that chat platform.